 By limiting overruns on contracts, MoDOT can continue to keep its maintenance and construction commitments.
+Decreased transportation funding coupled with increased costs of products such as asphalt, concrete and steel has placed an even stronger emphasis on keeping construction projects within budget.
 This emphasis combined with the use of practical design and value engineering has contributed to limiting overruns on contracts.
-MoDOT's performance in fiscal year 2016 was 0.9 percent. (\$561 million worth of projects completed \$5.0 million over the award amount.)
+MoDOT's performance in fiscal year 2016 was 1.6 percent (\$416 million worth of projects completed \$6.6 million over the award amount).

-Many factors can affect the ability to complete a project within 2 percent of the award amount.
+Many factors can affect the ability to complete a project within two percent of the award amount.
 These factors can include design changes, differing conditions, additional work items and administrative decisions.
-For MoDOT road and bridge projects completed in the second quarter of fiscal year 2016, an additional \$1.1 million of contract costs on 36 projects were incurred due to a decision to replace guardrail end treatments on the state highway system.
+For MoDOT Road & Bridge projects completed in the first quarter of fiscal year 2016, an additional \$850,000 of contract costs on 36 projects were incurred due to a decision to replace guardrail end treatments on the state highway system.
 Another project with a \$10.7 million bid amount had an overrun of \$2.5 million to add sound walls.
-These change orders amount to \$3.6 million of the total \$5.0 million in cost overruns, which is 72 percent of the total.
+These change orders amount to \$3.3 million of the total \$6.6 million in cost overruns, which is 0.8% of the total.